Retirement Retirement Planning

 If you’ve contributed to tax-advantaged retirement accounts — such as a 401(k) or IRA — for many years, chances are good you’ve built a decent-sized nest egg.

-That money will provide a stream of income to take advantage of during your retirement years.
+That money will provide a stream of income during your retirement years.
 The longer those funds grow in your retirement account, the longer interest can compound, building value for you.

 And if you keep at least some of that money invested in the stock market during your retirement, it should continue to grow.

 Pro tip: The more money you save and invest now, the better your odds of retiring in great financial shape.
-Consider a part-time job or side hustle as a way to make more money that you can spend during your golden years.
+Consider a part-time job or side hustle to earn more money that you can spend during your golden years.

 You can tap into whole life insurance